Lawrence Aloysius Burke

 Born in Kingston, Jamaica, he was ordained as a Jesuit priest on 16 June 1968.
 Burke was appointed Bishop of what is now the Roman Catholic Archdiocese of Nassau, Bahamas on 17 July 1981 (the first born in the Caribbean), and was consecrated 11 October 1981.
 In June 1999, Pope John Paul II named Bishop Burke Archbishop of the Archdiocese of Nassau.

 On 17 February 2004, Pope John Paul II appointed Archbishop Burke Archbishop of the Roman Catholic Archdiocese of Kingston in Jamaica.
 Archbishop Burke retired on 12 April 2008.

-Archbishop Burke obtained a BA in philosophy from Boston College (1957), an MA in philosophy from Boston College (1958), an PhL (Licentiate in Philosophy) from Weston College (1958), an MA in theology from Boston College (1965), an STL (Licentiate in Sacred Theology) from Weston College (1965), and a MALS from Wesleyan University (1970).
+Archbishop Burke obtained a BA in philosophy from Boston College (1957), an MA in philosophy from Boston College (1958), a PhL (Licentiate in Philosophy) from Weston College (1958), an MA in theology from Boston College (1965), an STL (Licentiate in Sacred Theology) from Weston College (1965), and a MALS from Wesleyan University (1970).

 He died of cancer in Kingston, aged 77.